-The Group is currently evaluating the impact of applying this standard, but does not anticipate applying it prior to its effective date.
+Management is commencing a review of the potential changes and impact of applying this standard on the Group's financial information, but does not anticipate applying it prior to its effective date.

 IFRS 16 - Leases

 In January 2016, the IASB issued IFRS 16 - Leases, which replaces IAS 17 - Leases and related interpretations.
 IFRS 16 provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is twelve months or less or the underlying asset has a low value.
 The distinction between operating leases and finance leases is removed from the perspective of a lessee.
 IFRS 16 will be applied retrospectively for annual periods beginning on or after 1 January 2019.
 Early adoption is permitted if IFRS 15 has also been applied.
 The Group is assessing the potential impact of this standard.